 For example, you book an ad campaign on a website and agree to pay £150 CPA every time an ad leads to a sale.
 The website will then show an unlimited number of adverts trying to make those sales.
 You (as the advertiser) will then report back to the website how many sales are made, and pay £150 for each of them.

 The website will likely show your ads after all the ads which pay on a CPM or CPC basis.
 It is entirely up to them how many ads they show, however.
 Generally, the deal will not be to make a specific amount of sales, just to try and make as many as possible.

 This is the most advantageous type of deal for advertisers to make in most cases.

 CPA Definition (Cost per Acquisition or Cost per Action)

-However CPA ad is also known as cost per action advertising as it can also be used to get users to do any action.
-Actions could include donate money to charity, or sign up for a supermarket club card.
+However, CPA advertising is also known as cost per action advertising as it can also be used to get users to do any action.
+Actions could include donating money to charity or signing up for a supermarket club card.

 The equation for CPA ads is: